DC Power Football Club Sign University of Central Florida Captain Madison Murnin

 DC Power FC News Release

 "We are pleased to announce the addition of Madison [Murnin] to our team for the upcoming season," stated Frédéric Brillant, Head Coach of Power FC.
-"Madison [Murnin] brings a toughness to our defense that will be essential as we foster a winning culture in our locker room."
+"Madison [Murnin] brings a toughness to our defense that will be essential as we foster a winning culture in our locker room.
+I'm looking forward to her getting started ahead of our season opener against Carolina Ascent FC on August 17."

 Club President Jordan Stuart added, "Madison earned her way onto the roster with her work ethic and technical ability coming out of the UNKNWN Athlete Club in Richmond, Va., after starting her professional career at ASA Tel Aviv Women's Football Club in Israel.
 We welcome Madison to Power FC and can't wait for her to get started."